Modularity of higher theta series I: cohomology of the generic fiber: Modularity for cohomological correspondences

 The analysis of $\wt{b}_i$ is similar, except that its tangent complex is the pullback of $\ul{\RHom(T_{i,\univ}, \wt Q_1)}$, which is locally represented by a complex of locally free coherent sheaves in degrees $[0,1]$.

-The analysis of $\wt{c}_i$ is similar, except that its tangent complex is the pullback of $\ul{\RHom(T_{i,\univ}, \s^{*}\cE_{2}[1])}$, which is locally represented by a locally free coherent sheaf in degree $0$, which implies that $\wt{c}_i$ is a smooth vector bundle. \end{proof}
+The analysis of $\wt{c}_i$ is similar, except that its tangent complex is the pullback of $\ul{\RHom(T_{i,\univ}, \s^{*}\cE_{2}[1])}$, which is locally represented by a locally free coherent sheaf, which implies that $\wt{c}_i$ is a smooth vector bundle.